ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-07-23-ux-research-at-sony-by-carol-chung-and-ux-methods-for-game-development-by-hawken-king.md

 There will be two presentations:

-1) UX Research at Sony
+1) UX Research at Sony<br>
 Carol Chung, visiting us from Sony in California, will talk about her UX work at Sony.

-2) UX methods for Game Development
+2) UX methods for Game Development<br>
 Japan-based indie developer Hawken King will talk about applying UX methodology in the context of game design.

 Then there will be networking until 9pm.
-As usual it's at Gengo (thanks Gengo).
+As usual it's at [Gengo](http://gengo.com) (thanks Gengo).
 It's an open, inclusive group.
 Anyone interested in UX is welcome.